The Complete Breakdown: What Does It Cost to Relocate Your Office?

 Gross Rent

-Most office leases are quoted as triple net.
-You will be charged a base rental and estimated operating expenses for the entire year.
+Most office leases are triple net.
+You will be charged base rent and estimated operating expenses for the year.

-If you choose a gross lease (or full service), both these costs will be included in the rental price.
+If you choose a gross lease (or full service) both of these will be included in the rent.

 Base Rent

-The base rent is usually the largest expense when calculating your leasing costs.
+Base rent is usually the biggest cost when calculating your lease costs.

-It is also the most expensive cost of your lease.
+It’s also the biggest cost of your lease.

-The base rent is the annual rental rate for each square foot.
-Multiply your rentable square foot rate by your per-square-foot rate to find your annual rental rates.
+Base rent is the annual rent per square foot.
+Multiply your rentable square foot rate by your per-square-foot rate to get your annual rent.

-You should also know that your annual base rent can increase based on a dollar value or a percentage.
-Your lease agreement will detail this and should be included in your cost analysis.
+You should also know that your annual base rent can increase by a dollar amount or a percentage.
+Your lease will detail this and should be included in your cost analysis.

 Free Rent

-Your tenant representation broker can negotiate a “free rent” or abated rent in your lease agreement.
+Your tenant rep can negotiate free rent or abated rent in your lease.

 You won’t have to pay any base rent during the free period.
 You won’t have to pay base rent during your free rent period.
-However, operating costs and other costs will be your responsibility (unless it is specifically stated that the free rent includes gross free rent).
+But you will have to pay operating costs and other costs (unless it’s specified that the free rent is gross free rent).

-Your free rent period will usually be a certain number of months when you begin your lease.
+Your free rent period will usually be a certain number of months at the beginning of your lease.

-A landlord may give you a free month of rent to offset other costs incurred during your move.
+A landlord may give you a free month of rent to offset other costs of moving.

-The operating expenses of the office space you rent will consist of three main components.
+The operating costs of the office space you rent will be three things.

 • Taxes